doctor-g/preproduction_Sp24/course_plan.md

 > prototype videogame ideas in order to discover practicable concepts.
 Form
 > multidisciplinary teams to build a publicly showcased vertical slice.

+The catalog description for ART411 was written for the traditional film concentration.
+The spirit of it is shared in this semester, although the specifics of game preproduction are not yet described in the catalog.

+> Introduces a variety of artistic development solutions to facilitate
+> large-scale project creation.
+Focuses on problem-solving, research,
+> organization, digital printing, and workflow.

 ## Commitment